CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

    * Add the content to the Chef Corp.
 Homepage.
 3. **Workflow:**
    * Start a translation workflow for the homepage to `de-DE`.
+   * Ensure, that the article _Press Release_ is added as dependent content.
-   * As workflow name choose _Press Release With GlobalLink_.
+   * As workflow name choose _Press Release with GlobalLink_.
 4. **Workflow App:** From the "In localization" badge, for example, open the workflow within the Workflow App.
 5. **Status:** To have an alike screenshot over versions, wait for the field